catplotlib/EnergyPricesPrediction/README.md

 ![Image of Algorithms](https://github.com/catplotlib/EnergyPricesPrediction/blob/master/images/algorithms.jpg)

-After taking the data from IEX India for 8 days, and running our code on those algorithms, we get the following results:
+After taking the data from IEX India for 8 days, and running our code on these algorithms, we get the following results:

 1. Simple Linear Regression
 ![Image of SLR](https://github.com/catplotlib/EnergyPricesPrediction/blob/master/images/simpleLinearRegression.png)